Sunak told to ‘get on with it’ and call election amid rumours of summer vote

 But the press secretary refused to repeat Mr Sunak’s promise, saying only: “We think the Chancellor’s doing a very good job and it’s very clear that the economy is on the up.”

-Mr Hunt has pulled out of a planned appearance on ITV’s Peston on Wednesday evening.
+Mr Hunt has pulled out of a planned appearance on ITV’s Peston this evening.

 The press secretary also highlighted Wednesday’s “good inflation news”, after Mr Sunak earlier declared inflation is “back to normal” in a “major milestone” for the country.